COVID-19 community funding

 Provides financial support to eligible not-for-profit agencies.

-A total of $11,835,021 has also been allocated to Peel as Service System Manager for housing and homelessness, which includes Reaching Home Program and the Social Services Relief Fund, administered through the Community Homelessness Prevention Initiative.
-This emergency funding is being flowed to ensure communities can continue to protect and care for the most vulnerable during the COVID-19 pandemic.
+The Region of Peel as Service System Manager for housing and homelessness, which includes the Reaching Home Program and the Social Services Relief Fund, administered through the Community Homelessness Prevention Initiative is administering this emergency funding.
+Funding applications are being approved to ensure our community can continue to protect and care for our most vulnerable residents during the COVID-19 pandemic.

 A community-based program aimed at preventing and reducing homelessness across Canada.
 The special directives for the emergency fund continue to focus on programs that serve the homeless or those at imminent risk of homelessness during the COVID-19 pandemic.